captif-nz/captif-slp/README.md

 - `mean` - mean profile depth (average MSD across all valid segments).
 - `stdev` - standard deviation (standard deviation of MSD from all valid segments).
 - `valid_segments` - number of valid segments in the profile.
-- `valid_segment_ratio` - fraction of valid segments in the profile.
+- `proportion_valid_segment` - proportion of valid segments in the profile.
 - `is_valid` - result validity (i.e. whether or not valid_segment_ration >= 0.5).
 - (meta data fields) - the meta data fields if *include_meta* is set to True.